Nepal Trekking Permits and Cost

 Rural Municipality Permit for Trekking in Nepal

-Khumbu Pasang Lhamu Rural Municipality cost NPR 2000 for every individual.
+Khumbu Pasang Lhamu Rural Municipality used to cost NPR 2000 for every individual until September 2024, when it increased to NRP 3000.

 Personal documents that are required to obtain Trekking Permits in Nepal